grumdrig/slog/vm.md

   machine proceeds by fetching the machine instruction at PC, incrementing PC, then processing the instruction.

 * SP, the stack pointer, at memory location -2.
-It holdd the address of the top value on the stack.
+It holds the address of the top value on the stack.
 The stack grows downwards (i.e. the value of SP descends as the stack grows).
 At startup SP is initialized to point just past the end of main memory, and the stack is therefore empty.